 - 3 cloves garlic, sliced

-- 2 tbsp Sichuan chilli bean paste see note 4
+- 2 tablespoon Sichuan chilli bean paste see note 4

-- 1 tsp chilli powder or to taste
+- 1 teaspoon chilli powder or to taste

 - 500 ml unsalted stock or water 2 cups